jossydeleon/react-native-query-devtool-monorepo/README.md

-# React Query Native Devtool
+# React Query Native Devtool 🐵 Monorepo

 React Native Query Devtool is a monorepo containing a React Native component and a standalone app to visualize query data in a similar way to react-query-devtools for the web.